sonjaove/ML-hands-on/README.md

 # 2nd project - tiwari bhaiya.(this will take some time)
 - We are predicting the health impact of pollution on th northern states of india
 - a hybrid radnom forest is to be used(according to the paper), but something else can also be used.
-# 3rd project - Prof. Sanjeev Jha.
+# 3rd project - Prof. Sanjeev Jha. (this one is out for now as there is some problem with the grid)
 - this is profs paper most probably.
 - Analysing mumbai basin, and fitting the data for 3 years.
 - Then calculate the weighted average for each part in each grid, ans then sum them up to and assign this value to the main centroid of that particular shape.
+# 4th project - Prof. Sanjeev Jha (current)
+- analysing the Narmada river basin for 3 years:
+    1. 2005
+    2. 2015
+    3. 2021